alqurri/DiffRWKV/README.md

-# RWKVFuse
+# DiffRWKV
-The codes for the work "Enhanced medical image segmentation using RWKV and CNN".
+The codes for the work "Medical Image Segmentation with Diffusion Probabilistic Model".
 I hope this will help you to reproduce the results.